Reddit for SEO: How Reddit Impacts Google Rankings in 2026

 Comment placement: You participate in existing threads about your category with genuinely useful comments.
 If those comments rise to the top via upvotes, they become the comments most likely to be cited by Google and AI engines.

-Section 6: Case Study — Reddit Threads Ranking Page 1 for Commercial Keywords
+Case Study: Reddit Threads Ranking Page 1 for Commercial Keywords

 To make this concrete, consider how the Reddit SEO dynamic plays out for real commercial queries.